2 Rockettes reveal where they get the energy to do 1,200 kicks in a day

 Danni: Core.
 Core is so important, because we actually don’t touch in our kicklines, so when we are kicking we have to use our bodies, our cores.

 Megan: To stay still, yeah.
-Right on our kickline number, so that's important.
 And I always do my makeup and hair sitting on a heating pad, too, which really warms my body up.

 Danni: That’s smart.
 I’m gonna steal that.
 I’m going to start doing that.